This documentation is for an unreleased version of Apache Flink. We recommend you use the latest stable version.

 use this to use both at the same time.

-For example, the job uses the StreamingFileSink which only supports Hadoop, but uses Presto for checkpointing.
+For example, the job uses the FileSystem which only supports Hadoop, but uses Presto for checkpointing.

-In this case, it is advised to explicitly use s3a:// as a scheme for the sink (Hadoop) and s3p:// for checkpointing (Presto).
-The same holds for the
+In this case, you should explicitly use s3a:// as a scheme for the sink (Hadoop) and s3p:// for checkpointing (Presto).

 flink-s3-fs-presto, copy the respective JAR file from the